 .

-Use Relevanssi in admin product search
+Using Relevanssi in the admin product search

 add_filter( 'relevanssi_search_ok', 'rlv_product_search_override', 10, 2 ); function rlv_product_search_override( $ok, $query ) { if ( isset( $query->query_vars['product_search'] ) ) $ok = true; return $ok; } add_filter( 'relevanssi_modify_wp_query', 'rlv_product_search_modify' ); function rlv_product_search_modify( $query ) { if ( isset( $query->query_vars['product_search'] ) ) { unset( $query->query_vars['post__in'] ); $query->query_vars['s'] = $_REQUEST['s']; } return $query; }

-Disable single search result redirect
+Disabling the single search result redirect

 add_filter( 'woocommerce_redirect_single_search_result', '__return_false' );